juniorDS-SE/Junior-Data-Science-Software-Engineer/README.md

 * At the end remember to share your repository with us.

 ### TASK2 - sense of humour
-Add a file with your favourite joke to the docs directory.
+File with my favourite joke added to the docs directory.

 ### TASK3 - good practices
 * Correct the code so it is easy to read, run and reuse.